3dgeo-heidelberg/helios/doc/intensity_fwf.rst

 2. **Lidar Cross Section Calculation**

-   The lidar cross section :math:`\sigma` is calculated using the illuminated target area :math:`A`, following `Wagner (2010) <https://doi.org/10.1016/j.isprsjprs.2010.06.007>`_, Eq.
+   The lidar cross section :math:`\sigma` is calculated using the illuminated target area :math:`A`, following :cite:p:`Wagner.2010`, Eq.
 14. It is assumed that each sub-ray either fully hits the target or does not hit at all; partial hits are treated as full hits in intensity simulation.

    .. math::
       \sigma = 4\pi \cdot \text{BDRF}_r \cdot A \cdot \cos(\varphi)

 3. **Received Intensity via Lidar-Radar Equation**

-   The received intensity :math:`I` is computed using the lidar-radar equation, including atmospheric attenuation (`Carlsson et al., 2001`_):
+   The received intensity :math:`I` is computed using the lidar-radar equation, including atmospheric attenuation :cite:p:`Carlsson.2001`:

    .. math::
       I = \frac{I_0 \cdot D_r^2 \cdot \eta_{\text{sys}} \cdot \sigma}{4\pi \cdot R^4 \cdot B_t^2 \cdot \exp\left( \frac{2\pi^2 r^2 w_0^2}{\lambda^2 (R_0^2 + R^2)} + 2 R a_e \right)} \cdot 10^9